On sinking, floating, and all the levels in between

 Resurface, on the other hand, represents the shedding of dead weight, to be able to float back up to the light.

 There’s nothing I like more than to float, especially on the surface of the sea.
 It’s my favourite place to be.
 I just lie back, close my eyes and trust that a wave won’t come along, and give all my weight to the water.
-It holds me and supports me.
+It holds and supports me.

 Of course, sometimes a wave does come along.
 I might inhale some water and cough and splutter.
 Sometimes, I’ll sink a little.